Owner Portal Tenant Portal

 Owner Recommendation

-VPMG presents our recommendation to you — renew with the proposed new rent, offer month-to-month, or decline renewal and re-lease.
-We explain the trade-offs of each option and the financial implications, then act on your decision.
+VPMG presents a clear recommendation: renew at the proposed new rent, offer a month-to-month arrangement, or decline and re-lease.
+We walk you through the trade-offs of each path — projected vacancy days, turnover and make-ready costs, and the rent upside of re-leasing versus the stability of keeping a proven tenant.
+We then act on your decision.

 05